ethberry/ethberry.github.io/docs/admin-panel/ERC20/template.md

 # Template

-For this type of token Template is virtual
+For this type of token, Template is virtual